20 French slang words YOU NEED TO KNOW in 2023

 The seum.

-This one, I'm sure you've heard it before.
-When you have the shakes, you are drunk, you are disgusted.
-I have the jitters, this is the tenth time I've played the Lotto this month and I still haven't won.
+I'm sure you've heard this one before.
+When you've got the shakes, it means you're drunk, you're disgusted.
+This is the tenth time I've played Loto this month and I still haven't won.

-You can also say "I'm pissed" to say that you are angry, you are upset with someone.
+You can also say "I've got the shits" to say that you're angry or upset with someone.

 Relou.

-Relou, I've already talked about it in other videos, but it's used almost every day in France, so it's important to review it.
-Relou is the verlan of heavy.
-It's used to talk about someone or a situation that's boring, that's annoying.
-It's relou, it's the subway strike again.
+Relou, I've already talked about in other videos, but it's used almost every day in France, so it's important to review it.
+Relou is the verlan for heavy.
+It's used to talk about someone or a situation that's boring or annoying.
+C'est relou, it's the subway strike all over again.
 I'm fed up with it.

-In the description, you can find a sheet that includes these words, an explanation and a context, so feel free to download this sheet.
+In the description, you'll find a card with these words, an explanation and a context, so don't hesitate to download it.

 If you are interested in Lingopie, the partner of this video, this streaming platform that allows you to watch movies, series or shows in French, you also have the link in the description.